Types of Mortgages

 There is also a high chance that mortgage brokers will not have online home loans or loans from many mutuals (credit unions and building societies) on their list of recommended products.
 Online mortgages and mutuals often have lower interest rates than traditional bank mortgages, and one of the things that allows lenders to keep the rates for these loans lower is that they rarely pay commissions to brokers.
 I know that finding a mortgage can be frustrating with the amount of choice in lenders and individual products available, so you may find that you are happy negotiating a good deal with your current financial institution.
 This is especially relevant for those who already have mortgages but are looking for a better interest rate and more flexibility.

 With interest rates you should factor in a rate rise of at least 2-3%.
 If you make repayments as though interest rates were already this high, when rates do rise, you won’t notice.
-If you have been keeping an eye on interest rate movements over the last couple of years you would have noticed they have dropped again and again to new record lows for a while, and I am often asked when rates will change.
+If you have been keeping an eye on interest rate movements over the last couple of years you would have noticed they dropped again and again to a record low and stayed there for a while, before climbing up again.
+Currently we are seeing interest rates rise quickly and I am often asked what will happen with interest rates next.
 The simple answer is, as I am not on the board of the Reserve Bank, I am not privy to their discussions and therefore how the hell should I know?
 In fact, as the RBA make interest rate decisions based on the most up to date economic data, most of their board members wouldn’t know for certain where rates will be months from now.

 The best way to look at interest rates is to look at a worst case scenario.
 If you have a mortgage or other large loan, always consider that rates will go up and cost you more.
 If you have money in a savings account, always consider that rates are on the way down and will earn you less.
 I am NOT saying the best thing to do is to fix your rate.
 Just please make sure that it comes as no surprise when interest rates head in the direction you didn’t want them to.